sng-11/Credit_Risk_Analysis/README.md

 <img width="583" alt="Screen Shot 2021-10-24 at 4 10 08 PM" src="https://user-images.githubusercontent.com/84816495/138611012-f06a982b-8163-414e-be11-c2634b889eb9.png">
 <img width="803" alt="Screen Shot 2021-10-24 at 4 10 29 PM" src="https://user-images.githubusercontent.com/84816495/138611029-56531110-e388-4aee-9648-50759f4bfbd0.png">

+As seen from above, the balanced accuracy score is 65.5% for this model.
+The

 ___Oversampling with SMOTE___